eth-cscs/sarus/doc/config/amdgpu-hook.rst

 Hook configuration
 -------------------
-The hook is designed to run as a **prestart** hook and does not accept any arguments.
+The hook is designed to run as a **createContainer** hook and does not accept any arguments.
 To enable the AMD GPU hook, use the following example of an OCI hook JSON configuration file:

 .. literalinclude:: /config/hook_examples/11-amdgpu-hook.json